Udaybhan19/MobileFace_dataset/README.md

 The zip file contains a folder with 87 gallery images for the face verification task.
 These are cropped front face images, with the name of images corresponding to the Subject ID.

 ## License Agreement
+- Have the license agreement reviewed and signed by an individual authorized to make legal commitments on behalf of your institution.
+Your institution's legal office must review and execute the license.
+The signature of the Director, the Registrar or the Head of the Department with the university seal is also accepted.
-- Please sign and send the license agreement to the  [akagarwal@iiserb.ac.in](mailto:akagarwal@iiserb.ac.in) to receive the password for the zip files.
+- Please scan and email the executed agreement to the  [akagarwal@iiserb.ac.in](mailto:akagarwal@iiserb.ac.in) to receive the password for the zip files.
 - If you have any questions about this dataset, please contact at [akagarwal@iiserb.ac.in](mailto:akagarwal@iiserb.ac.in) or [udayrathore748@gmail.com](mailto:udayrathore748@gmail.com).

 ## Citation: